 Produced by the Committee on Patient Blood Management

-Bottom Line: Blood shortages during the COVID-19 pandemic are one of many issues driving practices to cancel elective surgeries.
+Bottom Line: Blood shortages related to the COVID-19 pandemic have become routine, due to decreased blood donations and an increase in surgical volume related to the backlog of cases.
 However, with the quick and effective implementation of patient blood management (PBM) principles, many patients may safely undergo time-sensitive surgical and other procedural interventions despite limited blood supplies.
 Examples of practices that should be implemented include:

 - Time-sensitive, non-emergency cases must have blood health optimized as outlined in consensus publications and briefly described below (see references).
 Anesthesiologists, working in concert with other hospital leadership, are poised to effectively lead this effort.